inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/css-js.md

 - [React Semantic UI](https://react.semantic-ui.com/)
 - [Semantic UI](https://semantic-ui.com/)

-Why this is important?
-You might rush into using available components without knowing their full power - you will find yourself "reinventing the wheel", instead of using features already available in semantic.
+Why is this important?
+You might rush into using available components without knowing their full power.
+Conversely, you might find yourself "reinventing the wheel", instead of using features already available in semantic.

 ### Components styling

 Semantic UI is quite complete as a theme, there is a high chance you can use one of many available props to style your component, instead of writing custom CSS (custom CSS is hard to maintain, especially for big projects, like ours).

 ✅ DO

 ```javascript
 render() {
   <Container>